 If you see a .jpg extension or a different one that is not .png, your image will probably be saved with a white background.
 Look for the setting in the Save as Picture settings panel that allows you to change the image format and select .png.
 Then, if you desire to, you can insert that image into a different document and have a ready made sunflower-filled arrow.

-Final notes on cropping images in Microsoft Word
+Final notes on cropping and compressing images in Microsoft Word

 You can find more information about cropping images in Microsoft Word here.